StefanMdvs/bianca-makeup/README.md

 * internal links takes user to the right page;
 * checking the required fields have been filled up before submitting the contact form;
 * checking the email address has the right format both on the modal and contact form.

 All HTML pages were checked using [W3C HTML validator](#https://validator.w3.org/) and no errors were found.
 Also CSS was checked using [W3C CSS validator](#https://jigsaw.w3.org/css-validator/) and no errors were found.
 Website was also tested considering the user stories:
 > 1. As a potential client, I can easily and intuitively navigate across the website to find information;
+>
+Website was tested and all navigation links work well.

-2. As a potential client, I can easily find information about the artist's work;
+>2.
+As a potential client, I can easily find information about the artist's work;
+>
+Information about the artist's work can be found on Home Page and About Page.
-3. As a potential client, I want to see video/photo about her work;
+>3.
+As a potential client, I want to see video/photo about her work;
+>
+Gallery page loads the pictures and the video can be played/paused.
-4. As a potential client/returning client, I can contact the owner to book an appointment;
+>4.
+As a potential client/returning client, I can contact the owner to book an appointment;
+>
+Contact form has been tested and it requires all the fields to be filled before submitting.
-5. As a potential client, I can sign up to a newsletter to get regular tips about makeup;
+>5.
+As a potential client, I can sign up to a newsletter to get regular tips about makeup;
+>
+The links to the modal work and it requires an email address before submitting.
-6. As a potential client, I can find and follow them on social media.
+>6.
+As a potential client, I can find and follow them on social media.
+>
+Links to social media open in a new tab.
+## Issues found
+When testing the following issues were found and fixed:
+* Modal could be sent empty - fixed by adding the *required* attribute to email field;
+* Contact form could be sent empty - fixed by adding the *required* attribute to all fields.

 # Deployment